vidyagames998/vidyagames998.github.io/eldenring/index.md

 Once the boss is sufficiently distracted sprint your way to the top of the hill and cast dragon breath (Left to select finger spell, 2 hand the finger spell (Y+LB/L1) then to use press and hold RB/R1).
 It should hopefully take and he'll start smoking.
 Run away and resummon people on the top of the hill when they die.
 At half health he'll fly up and come crashing down again.
 Sprint to the side to dodge him as he comes back down.
 You need to re poison with dragon breath until he dies.
 If you are struggling the golden halberd at +9/+10 can take him on too and make the damage happen quicker.
 Optionally equip the golden scarab and use a pickled fowl foot when he dies for 100k runes.

+After killing Radahn at the table of lost grace you can buy his gear from the two fingers.
+It's expensive, but you should as it will be used for the rest of the run.

-Each time you kill a main boss they drop a item that can either be traded for 1 of 2 new boss specific gear at the Table of Lost Grace or used for extra money.
+If you haven't noticed each time you kill a main boss they also drop a item that can either be traded for 1 of 2 new boss specific gear at the Table of Lost Grace or used for extra money.
 On the south most part of the map is a giant land turtle by the fourth church of marika.
 If you knock off the barnacles it will fall and you can duplicate a single boss rememberance.
 Duplicating the Radahn rememberance gives you an extra 40k runes each.
 If you want both the items just farm runes, but free extra runes are useful at this point in the game.
 There are other giant turtles around the map as well.

 ![](images/giant_turtle.jpg)